-Conversely, the probability of ‘false-occupancy-detections’ would decrease with increasing WSD sensing threshold (e.g. if the threshold were very, very high, there would be no ‘positives’ at all, ‘true’ or ‘false’).
+Conversely, the probability of ‘false-occupancy-detections’ would decrease with increasing WSD sensing threshold (e.g. if the threshold were very, very high, there would be no ’occupancy’ at all, ‘true’ or ‘false’).

-DTT signal is not present
+WSD DETECTION WHEN DTT signal is not present

-If no DTT signal is present (or it is too weak to be usable), there is nevertheless a probability that a signal is erroneously indicated by the WSD as being present – a ‘false-occupancy-detection’: green curve in Figure 77.
+If no DTT signal is present (or it is too weak to be usable), there is nevertheless a probability that a signal is erroneously indicated by the WSD as being present – a ‘false-occupancy-detection’: green curve in Figure 44.
 The lower the WSD threshold level, the more probable that a ‘false-occupancy-detection’ will be indicated (the green curve increases with lowering sensing threshold).
-If the WSD threshold level is high the probability of ‘false-occupancy-detections’ becomes smaller: In Figure 77, TH2 > TH1, and P2 < P1.
+If the WSD threshold level is high the probability of ‘false-occupancy-detections’ becomes smaller: In Figure 44, TH2 > TH1, and P2 < P1.

-But as seen from Figure 76, the ‘false-vacancy-detections’ will increase with increasing WSD threshold level, and it is most important that the ‘false-vacancy-detections be kept to a minimum, in order to keep interference to DTT reception to a minimum.
+But as seen from Error!
+Reference source not found., the ‘false-vacancy-detections’ will increase with increasing WSD threshold level, and it is most important that the ‘false-vacancy-detections be kept to a minimum, in order to keep interference to DTT reception to a minimum.